Hardchat/Multivac-Unstaking/README.md

 cd Multivac-Unstaking
 ```

-Then you can run the script using:
+Then you can run the script using the command:
 ```
 python3 unstake.py
 ```